outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ---
-title: 'Other companies' tech hiring processes are costing YOU talent
+title: Other companies tech hiring processes are costing YOU talent
 description: The technical hiring process is a critical for attracting diverse and amazing applicants.
 Here are some practical tips you can do right now to make your hiring process more compassionate, take less time for the applicant and your staff and find you amazing people.
 layout: post
 categories: [hiring]